 - You must have a referral from one of the agencies listed below

 - You must provide your income to determine Food Bank program placement.
-Due to COVID-19, there is no income qualification to receive food.
+There is no income qualification to receive food.

 - Eligible clients will be approved for 12 regular distributions in a 12 month period, with at least 30 days between visits.